OfficeDev/O365-EDU-Assignments-GradeSync-App/README.md

-﻿# Grade Sync Teams app
+﻿# Grade Sync Teams app for Microsoft Teams Assgnments

 ## How to deploy